RamonaRuoppo/Rura_Artefact1/FinalArtefact/README.md

     ```

-Now it's time to reate a Model for the branches and another one for the tasks.
+It's time to create a Model for the branches and another one for the tasks.
 The App will be structured on the Model-View-Controller (MVC) design pattern.
 This one is a common design pattern for UIKit apps.
 In the Project navigator, create a new group named "Model".
 Create a new Swift file named Branches.swift with a structure for your data model.
-Declare properties for name and isComplete.
+Declare properties for name and an isComplete Boolean, assigning it a default value of false.

     ```
     struct Branch {